A Look at the Burhoe Family Tree from One Green Branch

 [3] York River, Lot 32, was divided among four veterans of the Royal Nova Scotia Volunteer Regiment.
 Our John, of course, as well as Peter Mullet, Thomas English and James Simmons.

-[4] Origin and meaning of the name Brehaut?
-Most modern sources casually list the meaning of “Bréhaut” as French for “Bright Hair” to “House on a Hill.”
-But the Dictionnaire Etymologique de France says the name goes way back to an early Germanic word “Brek-hari” — literally meaning “broken-army.”
+[6] Origin and meaning of the name Brehaut?
+Most modern sources casually list the meaning of “Bréhaut” as French for “Bright Hair” or “House on a Hill.”
+But the Dictionnaire Etymologique de France says the name goes way back to an early German word “Brek-hari” — literally meaning “broken-army.”
 And referring to soldiers returning home after being discharged.
 War vets.
+Indicating that going back a couple thousand years, we came out of the vast Germanic forests.

-Although probably of coastal Bretagne (Brittany, traditional homeland of the Breton people) origin, the Brehaut family grew and flourished from the early 1300’s in the parish of Torteval on the western coast of Guernsey Island.
+Although the written references to us are of more recent coastal Bretagne (Brittany, traditional homeland of the Breton people) origin.
+And the Brehaut family certainly grew and flourished from the early 1300’s in the parish of Torteval on the western coast of Guernsey Island.
 The most common Brehaut Christian name there has historically been “Jean.”
 Still is.
 While spelled “BREHAUT,” on Guernsey the name has always traditionally been given the Norman French pronunciation of “BERHAUT,” i.e. Bur-hoe.

 Burhoe Family History: the First Burhoe Lived a Long Long Life

-Ancestors and living relatives, ancestry, archives, Brehaut, Brian Alan Burhoe, Burhoe, Burhoe family, Burhoe Canada, Burhoe Maine, Burhoe Massachusetts, Burhoe family history, Burhoe family tree, Canadian.
+TAGS: Ancestors and living relatives, ancestry, archives, Brehaut, Brian Alan Burhoe, Burhoe, Burhoe family, Burhoe Canada.
+Burhoe Maine, Burhoe Massachusetts, Burhoe family history, Burhoe family tree, Canadian.
 Christian, family tree now, first Burhoe, genealogy, genealogy records, Maine, New England, Nova Scotia, PEI, Thankful Burhoe.